oxcompsoc/learntocode/session2/Notes.md

 print("**********")
 ```

 But don't you think it is too repetitive?
 This is when loops come in handy.
 They allow you to repeatedly run the same piece of code multiple times.
-There are two types of loops, for and while loo;s.
+There are two types of loops, for and while loops.

 ## For loops